SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 ### Data Exploration
 <p> As this project is using a different dataset, some data exploration and preprocessing is required to make sure the data is clean and ready for modelling.
 The reference notebook uses native sklearn functions to perform data exploration on it's image set as seen below. </p>
 ![Data exploration](Images/dataexploration.png)
 <p> In this project, custom data exploration is involved.
-First a function was created to gather metadata on the contents of each data seperately as below.
+First a function was created to gather metadata on the contents of each dataset seperately as below.
 This function counted the size of each class in terms of images, validated that each file had a picture suffix such as .jpg and counted any files that did not have the correct format.</p>

 ```
 from collections import defaultdict